Awareness, Education, and Prevention

 - Domestic Violence Protective Order (50-B or DVPO): A civil order issued by the State of North Carolina which provides protection from someone with whom a victim has or had a “personal relationship” (including spouse, someone of the opposite sex whom you are dating or have dated, current or former household member, someone you are related to, someone with whom you have a child in common).
 Learn more about the Domestic Violence Protective Order.

-- Gender Violence Services Coordinator (GVSC): University staff in the Carolina Women’s Center who work with individuals of all gender identities impacted by sexual or gender-based harassment, sexual violence, interpersonal (relationship) violence, sexual exploitation, and stalking; confidential resource providing emotional support, safety planning, assistance in reporting options, accompaniment to meetings and investigative interviews, referrals to resources, and assistance with requesting housing and academic support.
+- Gender Violence Services Coordinator (GVSC): University staff in Violence Prevention and Advocacy Services (VPAS) who provide confidential support for any student, faculty, or staff impacted by sexual or gender-based harassment, sexual violence, interpersonal (relationship) violence, sexual exploitation, and stalking.
+The GVSCs can provide emotional support, safety planning, assistance in reporting options, accompaniment to meetings and investigative interviews, referrals to resources, and assistance with requesting housing, academic, and workplace support.
 Learn more about the GVSCs.

 - LGBTQ+: Inclusive term to reference people of diverse sexual orientations and gender identities including lesbian, gay, bisexual, transgender, queer, and non-binary.
 Learn more about the LGBTQ+ community.